unconst/BitTensor/README.md

 ### Representation

-In a collaborative domain, we require a Machine Intelligence problem which is general enough to interest a diverse set of stake holders.
-Moreover, the problem should be sufficiently difficult to warrant such a global system and the data used to train it should be ubiquitous and cheap.
+We require a Machine Intelligence problem which is general enough to interest a diverse set of stake holders.
+The problem should be sufficiently difficult to warrant a collaborative approach and the data used to train it should be ubiquitous and cheap.

-For our purposes, we choose unsupervised representation learning [5, 6, 7, 9, 10, 14, 24, 25], where components train themselves on large-scale unlabeled corpora to learn a feature basis ('representation') of inputs.
-These representations are a form of product, which uniquely identifies and disentangles the underlying explanatory factors of an input and are arguably a fundamental task in the development of an AI which understands the world around it.
+For our purposes, we choose unsupervised representation learning [5, 6, 7, 9, 10, 14, 24, 25], where the network trains on large-scale unlabeled corpora to learn a feature basis ('representation') of inputs.
+These representations are a form of product, which uniquely identifies and disentangles the underlying explanatory factors of an input.
+This is a widely used product and arguably a fundamental task in the development of an AI which understands the world around it.
 [26]

-We initially focus on Language Representation from text, where components build an understanding of natural language and will respond to queries in pure unicode strings with their semantic representation.
+We initially focus on Language Representation from text, where components build an understanding of natural language and will respond to queries in pure unicode strings with a vector representation.
 For the sake of generality, we leave tokenization and parsing to each component and limit outputs across the network to fixed length vectors.

 <p align="center"> "raw natural language text"  ---> [ f(x) ]  --->  [fixed length representation] </p>